 Our mission is to strengthen individuals and families affected by addiction, poverty and homelessness.
 Bridges to Change is committed to stop the revolving door of recidivism.
-We stress personal accountability while providing tools, support, and services neccessary to expand our clients' horizons, help them pursue their goals, and maintain self-sufficient lives in the community.
+We stress personal accountability while providing tools, support, and services necessary to expand our clients' horizons, helping them pursue their goals, and maintain self-sufficient lives in the community.

-Bridges to Change in partnership with community services empowers people to become fully integrated back into society.
-We honor diversity, and together our goal is to build a community that provides safety, respect, an dignity for all involved.
+In partnership with community services, Bridges to Change empowers people to become fully integrated back into society.
+We honor diversity, and together our goal is to build a community that provides safety, respect, and dignity for all involved.

 Data from Washington County's current mentor program indicates this approach can yield very good results: 84% of the participants had no new arrests or parole violations while in the program; 84% of the participants secured full-time employment within four months of admission to the program; and 94% of participants secured stable, long-term housing within six months of admission, or are able to fully support themselves financially in transitional housing.